hartez/PneumaticTube/readme.md

 * `-n` <noprogress> Suppress progress reporting during chunked uploading
 * `-k` <chunksize> Chunk size (in kilobytes) to use during chunked uploading
 * `-t` <timeout> Timeout (in seconds) for HTTP connections
+* `-s` <recursive> If the location to upload is a folder, recursively upload child folders

 ### Authorization